yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 plugs it in and has a WPA2 password in seconds (all system configuration).

 I’ve created a TAR of the whole filesystem plus raw binary images of the mounted file system.
-With SSH I could start mess around the router firmware.
+With SSH I could start to mess around with the router firmware.

 Firstly, the quick review of mounted file systems: